Jackyroo42/Tutorial-Blog/README.md

 }
 ```

-When the screen size is less than 768 pixels, the grid arrangement in this example becomes a single column.
+Explaination: We create a single column for the grid arrangement when the screen size is less than 768px.

 You can design complex responsive layouts and make your website mobile-friendly by utilizing media queries, which will guarantee a smooth user experience across a variety of devices.
-Try this out with various settings and designs to adjust the layout of your website to different screen sizes.
+These are just general use cases.
+Try this out with different resolutions, features, and designs to adjust the layout of your website to different devices.

 ## IV.
 Responsive Web Design Tips and Tricks